ryness/stonks/_reports/RGTI.md

   </details>
 ---

-**Generated:** <time class="js-local-time" datetime="2025-11-04T06:57:44.584850+00:00">2025-11-04 06:57 UTC</time> (runtime 1m 29s)
+**Generated:** <time class="js-local-time" datetime="2025-11-05T18:32:59.456239+00:00">2025-11-05 18:32 UTC</time> (runtime 1m 15s)

 ![Rigetti Computing, Inc. Common Stock logo](https://ryness.github.io/stonks/assets/logos/RGTI.svg)

 ## 1. The Biz

-1.1. **Activities:** Rigetti Computing provides a full-stack quantum computing platform delivered as a cloud service via its Rigetti QCS and through major cloud service providers.
-Its proprietary quantum‑classical infrastructure enables ultra‑low latency integration with public and private clouds, and it has developed a multi‑chip quantum processor for scalable systems.
-The company derives the majority of its revenue from the United States.
+1.1. **Activities:** Rigetti Computing is a full-stack quantum computing company offering a cloud-based platform via its Rigetti QCS and through major cloud providers.
+Its proprietary quantum-classical infrastructure enables ultra-low-latency integration with public and private clouds, and it has developed the industry's first multi-chip quantum processor; the majority of revenue is from the United States.

-1.2. **Profitable?:** No — the company is not profitable, with cumulative net losses of about $164.83M, negative operating and free cash flow, and revenue down 41.6%; no timeline to profitability is provided in the data.
+1.2. **Profitable?:** No — the company is not profitable, with cumulative net income of -$164.83M, negative operating and free cash flow, and revenue contracting (-41.6%); a timeline to profitability is not indicated.

-1.3. **Customer & Markets:** It serves a wide range of end-users accessing its quantum computing via Rigetti QCS and through third‑party cloud providers.
-The company’s revenue is primarily U.S.-based, addressing the quantum computing market across cloud‑integrated deployments.
+1.3. **Customer & Markets:** Rigetti serves a wide range of end-users who access its quantum computing via the Rigetti QCS platform and through third-party cloud providers.
+Geographically, most revenue comes from the United States.

-1.4. **Competition:** Primary competitors include IonQ (IONQ), D‑Wave Quantum (QBTS), and Quantum Computing Inc. (QUBT), alongside large platforms pursuing quantum like Google (GOOGL), Microsoft (MSFT), and Nvidia (NVDA).
-Relative market ranking is not specified in the provided data.
+1.4. **Competition:** Primary competitors include pure-play quantum firms such as IonQ (IONQ), D-Wave Quantum (QBTS), and Quantum Computing Inc. (QUBT), as well as platforms from Microsoft, Google, and Nvidia.
+The data does not specify Rigetti’s market rank among these competitors.

 ## 2. Recent

-2.1. **7d Trend?:** up — climbed from the 36.90 local low toward the 44.52 local high before closing at 39.12.
+2.1. **7d Trend?:** down — fell from a 7d high near 44.52 toward the 35.00–36.90 area and sits below the 20-DMA (43.66).

-2.2. **7d Buy/Sell Points?:** Buying near 36.90 support and selling near 44.52 resistance were the notable levels, aligning with the suggested buy/sell zones for the week.
+2.2. **7d Buy/Sell Points?:** Buys were better near 36.90 and around the 35.00 support; sells were favorable near the 44.52 resistance.

-2.3.1. **7d Volume:** med
+2.3.1. **7d Volume:** low

 2.3.2. **7d Volatility:** high

 ## 3. Longterm

-3.1. **Stability?:** Rigetti is an early-stage, specialized quantum computing company rather than a mature, diversified enterprise.
-It has cumulative net losses of about $164.83M with negative operating and free cash flow, and its shares exhibit high volatility (ATR ~13.6% of price).
-The firm does possess proprietary technology, including a multi‑chip quantum processor, and generates most of its revenue in the U.S. Overall, the financial profile and trading characteristics indicate higher risk and limited stability versus established tech peers.
+3.1. **Stability?:** Rigetti is an emerging U.S. technology company focused on cloud-delivered quantum computing.
+Recent results show sustained losses (net income sum -$164.83M) with negative operating and free cash flow, signaling financial pressure.
+Shares exhibit high volatility and recent volume has been relatively low, adding market risk.
+Overall, it appears less stable than mature, profitable peers.

-3.2. **Innovating?:** Yes — it is innovating with a full‑stack cloud quantum platform, proprietary quantum‑classical integration, and an industry‑first multi‑chip quantum processor.
-That said, revenue growth is negative (−41.6%), indicating commercialization remains early.
+3.2. **Innovating?:** Yes — it is innovating, with an industry-first multi-chip quantum processor and proprietary quantum-classical infrastructure, plus a partnership with Nvidia for interconnection.
+However, reported revenue growth is currently negative.

 ## 4. Context

-4.1. **News:** Recent headlines frame a hot but debated sector: analysts question whether quantum stocks are in a bubble after outsized gains for IonQ, D‑Wave, and Rigetti, while an ETF piece highlights diversified exposure.
-Alphabet’s Echoes algorithm claims “verifiable quantum advantage,” with positive commentary from Elon Musk, and there’s anticipation around an IonQ investor update.
-A Yahoo report noted Rigetti hit a new record earlier in October amid JPMorgan’s quantum backing.
-This mix of enthusiasm and lofty expectations suggests buy‑the‑rumor potential, while bubble concerns heighten sell‑the‑news risk.
+4.1. **News:** Shares surged 48.6% in October on bullish analyst commentary, JPMorgan’s tech investment plans citing quantum computing, and a new Nvidia partnership for interconnection.
+Coverage highlights broader investor interest via a quantum ETF and frames quantum stocks as high-upside but risky.
+Other pieces warn of a potential bubble after outsized sector gains, tempering exuberance.
+Elon Musk’s positive reaction to Alphabet’s Echoes algorithm and ‘verifiable quantum advantage’ adds supportive sentiment, but the mix of hype and caution suggests the classic ‘sell the news’ risk after sharp run-ups.

 4.2. **Tarrifs:** unknown